US travel ban extends to UK, Ireland; Trump eyes US limits

-WASHINGTON (AP) — President Donald Trump announced Saturday that the United States will broaden its European travel ban, adding the United Kingdom and Ireland to its list, and was considering imposing restrictions on travel within the U.S. to areas hit hard by the coronavirus spread.
+WASHINGTON (AP) — President Donald Trump announced Saturday that the United States will broaden its European travel ban, adding Britain and Ireland to its list, and was considering imposing restrictions on travel within the U.S. to areas hit hard by the coronavirus spread.

 Under the restrictions on European travel, American citizens, green card holders and others are still allowed to return home to the U.S., but will be funneled to 13 airports and be subjected to health screenings and quarantine orders.

-“If you don’t have to travel, I wouldn’t do it,” Trump said.
+Early Saturday the House approved legislation to provide direct relief to Americans suffering physically, financially and emotionally from the coronavirus pandemic.
+The Senate still must vote on the package.
+Trump has thrown his support behind it.

+On Friday, Trump declared a national emergency, unleashing as much as $50 billion for state and local governments to respond to the crisis.

-The new restrictions came as in Britain, the death toll nearly doubled from the day before to 21, and the number of people infected rose to over 1,100 from about 800 the previous day.
-In Ireland there were 90 confirmed cases and one death by Friday.
-The Irish government hasn’t released any updated figures on Saturday.
+The new travel restrictions come as Britain has seen its death toll from the virus nearly double from the day before to 21, and the number of people infected rise to over 1,100 from about 800 the previous day.
+Ireland had 90 confirmed cases and one death by Friday.
+The Irish government hasn’t released any updated figures since.

-The U.S. announced earlier this week a 30-day ban on flights covered only by the 26-nation Schengen area, the European Union’s border-free travel zone, that does not include Britain or Ireland.
+The U.S. said earlier in the week a 30-day ban on flights covered only the 26-nation Schengen area, the European Union’s border-free travel zone, which excludes Britain and Ireland.
+Vice President Mike Pence said the restrictions on Britain and Ireland would go into effect midnight on Monday night.

-The move comes hours after the House approved legislation to provide direct relief to Americans suffering physically, financially and emotionally from the coronavirus pandemic.
-That followed Trump’s declaration of a national emergency, freeing up money and resources to fight it, and threw his support behind the congressional aid package.

-Trump’s emergency declaration unleashed as much as $50 billion for state and local governments to respond to the crisis.
+Pence added that administration officials were “considering a broad range of measures” for potential domestic travel restrictions but no decisions have been made.

+“We’re going to continue to follow the facts,” Pence said.
+“We’re going to continue to listen to the experts about recommendations.”

 Trump also announced a range of executive actions, including a new public-private partnership to expand coronavirus testing capabilities with drive-through locations, as Washington tries to subdue the virus whose spread is roiling markets, shuttering institutions and disrupting the lives of everyday Americans.